 All assessments are administered during regular Assessment Center hours and do not require an appointment.

-Contact Accessibility Services, in advance, at 636-922-8581 if you need special accommodations for the Academic Skills Assessment.
+Contact Disability Support Services, in advance, at 636-922-8581 if you need special accommodations for the Academic Skills Assessment.

 The Academic Skills Assessment consists of three parts.
 They are: COMPASS® reading and mathematics, and an English essay.